Albert Bormann

-Albert Bormann (2 September 19028 April 1989) was a German National Socialist Motor Corps (NSKK) officer, who rose to the rank of Gruppenführer (Generalleutnant) during World War II.
-Bormann served as an adjutant to Adolf Hitler, and was the younger brother of Martin Bormann.
+Albert Bormann (2 September 1902 – 8 April 1989) was a German Nazi Party official who served as a personal adjutant to Adolf Hitler and as the chief of a main office in Hitler's Chancellery.
+He reached the general rank of Gruppenführer in the National Socialist Motor Corps (NSKK) during World War II.
+He was the younger brother of Martin Bormann, private secretary to Adolf Hitler and chief of the Nazi Party Chancellery.

 Early life and education

-Bormann was born on 2 September 1902 in Wegeleben (now in Saxony-Anhalt) in the Kingdom of Prussia in the German Empire.
+Bormann was born on 2 September 1902 in Halberstadt (now in Saxony-Anhalt) in the Kingdom of Prussia in the German Empire.
 He was the son of Theodor Bormann (1862–1903), a post office employee, and his second wife, Antonie Bernhardine Mennong.
 The family was Lutheran.
 He had two half-siblings (Else and Walter Bormann) from his father's earlier marriage to Louise Grobler, who died in 1898.
 Antonie Bormann gave birth to three sons, one of whom died in infancy.
-Albert and his older brother Martin (1900–1945) survived to adulthood.
-Theodor died when Bormann was one, and his mother soon remarried.
+Albert and his older brother, Martin (1900–1945), survived to adulthood.
+Theodor died when Bormann was one and his mother soon remarried.
+After completing Realschule and obtaining his Abitur in Weimar, Bormann worked as a bank clerk from 1922 to 1931.